sammersheikh/sf-ai-parser/README.md

 - **Clipboard Read**: To read address data from your clipboard
 - **Clipboard Write**: To write parsed data back to your clipboard
 - **Storage**: To save extension preferences
+- **ActiveTab**: To access the current tab for extracting address data
 - **Host Permissions** for `http://127.0.0.1:1234/*`: To connect to your local LLM

 ## Fallback Mode